Driven by infinite enthusiasm

 - build the grounds

-- logic: propositional
+- construct propositional logic

-- logic: first order
+- construct first order based on propositional logic

 - build structures on sets (or beyond) and work inside